At Iowa Lakes Community College, we are committed to showing our appreciation for your service to our country.

-Eligibility for educational benefits can be extended to veterans, members of the selected Reserves or National Guard, and children or spouses of service connected deceased, or totally and permanently disabled veterans under one of the following programs:
+Eligibility for Veteran's Educational Benefits can be extended to veterans, members of the Selected Reserves or National Guard, and children or spouses of service-connected deceased, or totally and permanently disabled veterans under one of the following programs:

 - Veterans Affairs Vocational Rehabilitation Program